kat-tax/exo/README.md

 ### Design

-> Note: you can also clone this repo and skip designing.
+> Note: You can also clone this repo and skip designing.

 1. Go to the [figma to react native](https://www.figma.com/community/plugin/821138713091291738) figma plugin page
 2. Press `Open in...` and select `Playground File`